FLOCK4H/Bleach/README.md

 Software for ESP32 with LCD 2x16 screen written in MicroPython

-Bleach aims to serve as a pentesting device so setting it up requires a lot of knowledge, therefore `this project is not for beginners`
+Bleach is designed as a pentesting device, and its setup requires substantial knowledge;

+`therefore, this project is not suitable for beginners`

 ## Real advantages
 - Create captive portals (choose from 4 templates)